-We have covered the basics below for you in a video we completed on “Garage Door Torsion Springs Replacement”. https://www.youtube.com/watch?v=hbwLgxYQe9s.
+We have covered the basics below for you in a video we completed on “Garage Door Torsion Springs Replacement”, which you can view at the following link: https://www.youtube.com/watch?v=hbwLgxYQe9s.
 Before watching the video and following the instructions, make sure you have completed the tasks below.
 You may also want to familiarize yourself with the owner’s manual and with any instructions provided with the springs.

 - Before you begin, you may want to measure the length of your spring.
 This will come in handy further down the line and it will make life easier for you if you make this measurement and then keep a note of it.
 You can find more details on this in our article on How To Measure Your Garage Door Springs.

 - Place a vise grip on the vertical track just a few inches above one of the rollers.
 This is a safety measure and will prevent you from coming to harm if a mistake is made.

 - Wear thick gloves, protective eyewear and make sure the step ladder you are using is sturdy.